JesseEsquivel/MDATP/DeviceControl/ReadMe.md

 InstancePathId - USBSTOR\DISK&amp;VEN_KINGSTON&amp;PROD_DATATRAVELER_2.0&amp;REV_PMAP\C860008861D7EF41CA13157C&amp;*
 ```

-### Groups XML
+## Groups XML
-The groups xml consists of two groups.
+The groups xml consists of two groups, broken down below.

+### Group 1

 The first group blocks any removable storage, CD/DVD, or WPD device.
 Note the match type of "MatchAny," you will want to use this if you are blocking multiple device type categories.
 You can also block printers by adding that type here if required.
 The available properties for the removable storage groups are [here](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control?view=o365-worldwide#removable-storage-group).

 ```xml
 <!--Group 1: Block Any removable storage, CD/DVD, or WPD device -->